 5 Ways to Decrease Toilet Installation Cost

 Revamping your bathroom on a budget?
 No problem!
-There are many ways to decrease your total toilet installation cost and keep your space looking great, regardless.
+There are many ways to decrease your total cost of installing a toilet and keep your space looking great, regardless.
 Here are a few handy tips:

 1. Opt for a Simple Model

-While this may sound too obvious to mention, many people tack hundreds onto their total toilet installation cost simply because they choose a toilet that’s higher-end than what they actually need.
+While this may sound too obvious to mention, many people pump their total installation costs up by hundreds of dollars simply because they choose toilets that are higher-end than what they actually need.

-With this in mind, keep your toilet of choice simple and straightforward.
-There can be a large additional cost associated with installing a top-of-the-line toilet that needs new plumbing lines or altered fixtures, and it’s easy to blow your budget on this and this alone.
+With this in mind, keep your choice as simple and straightforward as possible.
+There can be a large additional cost associated with installing top-of-the-line toilets that need new plumbing lines or altered fixtures, and it’s easy to blow your budget on this and this alone.

 2. Consider an Upflush System

-If you’re adding a new bathroom or moving your existing bathroom, streamline the process by investing in an upflush toilet system by Saniflo.
-Designed to take the place of traditional toilets, upflush toilet systems sit on top of your floor, so there’s no need to install new plumbing or have a sewer line.
-The Saniflo toilet system also moves waste up, against gravity, which means they can allow you to install a new bathroom below the level of your existing plumbing system.
+If you’re adding a new bathroom or moving your existing bathroom, streamline the process by investing in an upflush Saniflo toilet system.
+Designed to take the place of traditional toilets, the upflush Saniflo toilet system sits on top of your floor, so there’s no need to install new plumbing or have a sewer line.
+The Saniflo toilet system also moves waste up, against gravity, which means they can allow you to install a new bathroom below the level of your existing plumbing system or the sewer line.

-When it comes to appearance, Saniflo systems look pretty much like any standard toilet you’ve ever seen.
-The only noticeable difference is that most are equipped with a macerator tank.
-If you don’t want to look at said tank, it’s easy to purchase an extender kit that allows you to hide it behind the wall.
+When it comes to appearance, Saniflo toilet systems look pretty much like any standard toilet you’ve ever seen.
+The only noticeable difference is that most are equipped with a macerator tank attached to their pump.
+If you don’t want to look at said tank, it’s easy to purchase an extender kit that allows you to hide any Saniflo tank behind the wall.
 Doing so also muffles the sound of the pump when it activates, meaning your Saniflo toilet is barely any louder than a traditional one.
 This puts Saniflo into contention as a great choice if you’re looking to control costs

 3. Opt for a High-Efficiency Toilet